 Telephone: 01208 892855

 Going along to local 12-Step programmes like Cocaine Anonymous, Narcotics Anonymous (NA) and Alcoholics Anonymous (AA) can help you to stay sober by sharing your journey with other people in recovery.

 The NHS provides reliable and free information for addictions and dependencies.

 Al-Anon are another useful service that can make addiction easier to navigate for you as well as your friends and family.

 Take the first step

-We’ll take you through the short referral process and offer you our recommendations in Cornwall or wider South West England, should you prefer.
+We’ll take you through the short referral process and offer you our recommendations for rehab centres in Cornwall or wider South West England, should you prefer.

 At OK Rehab, we offer free advice from a team of non-judgemental professionals, many of whom are in recovery and understand how hard it can be to change your relationship with addiction.